QR Codes for Nonprofits: Simple Guide to Boost Donations

 The Cost of a QR Code

-The cost of maintaining a QR code varies from being completely free to require a monthly fee.
+The cost of maintaining a QR code can either be completely free or may require a monthly fee.
 Many places offer different fee structures based on how you want to use your code and what kind of data you’re looking to get from it.

-The free options are: create your own QR code through a Programming Language or use a free QR code generator.
+Create your QR code with a programming language or use a free QR code generator.
 The first is the ideal option but requires you or someone on your team to be able to write code.
-If this isn’t available to you, you can explore free generators, but be aware that they have several limitations.
-This option is best if you aren’t looking to get metrics data from users, you’re using this code for a temporary fundraiser or event, or you’re able to replace the code easily if it stops working.
+If this isn’t available to you, explore free generators, but be aware that they have several limitations.
+This option is best if you aren’t looking to get data from users, you’re using this code for a temporary fundraiser or event, or so you can replace the code easily if it stops working.

 Paid options allow you to have a higher (or unlimited) number of scans per code, can allow you to access metrics data, and can provide more flexible codes that can be updated or customized with color or logos.
-There are usually 3-4 tiered plan options, starting with basic or free plans and ending with premium or professional options.
+There are usually three to four-tiered plan options, starting with basic or free plans and ending with premium or professional options.
 Lower rates tend to be around $5-$7 a month, and higher rates can range from $20-$100 a month.

-QR Code Generator, CodeQRCode.com, uQR.me, and QR Tiger, among many others, list out their pricing options and what different plans they provide.
+QR Code Generator, CodeQRCode.com, and QR Tiger, among many others, list their pricing options and the different plans they provide.

 Where to use QR Codes for Nonprofits – Top 10 Ideas

 The potential uses for QR codes at nonprofits are practically endless.
-Any site, digitized information, or channel that you might want to direct your audience towards can be put into the code, creating a simple, small pattern that you can place almost anywhere.
-A few top uses of QR codes are:
+Any site, digitized information, or channel you might want to direct your audience toward can be put into the code, creating a simple, small pattern you can place almost anywhere.
+Here are a few top uses of QR codes.

 1. Fundraising campaigns